ChloeZzzzz/IT-Project-eportfolio/README.md

 * Navigate to the folder and run "npm install" in terminal,
 * "npm start" and view it on localhost: 3000.

+**Sprint 2**
+Both the front-end and back-end codes are deployed to Heroku server at the start of Sprint 2, now it is accessable from the link provided below in the "features and functionalities" section.

 ## APIs - Routers and Controllers
 **User Authentication**